Where Your Recovery is Our Priority.

 Getting your child involved in sports is an excellent way to encourage exercise and prevent childhood obesity.

-Physical Therapy - The Secret to Athletic Excellence
+Physical Therapy - Athletic Exc.

 The vast majority of people believe the primary use of physical therapy is for back pain or rehabilitation of an injury such as fracture leg or whiplash.